4 Tips for Soon-to-Be Grads Looking for Work

 2. Use LinkedIn

 Seriously, if you’re not on LinkedIn yet, you need to sign up immediately after you finish reading this post.
 Admittedly, I’m kind of a LinkedIn nerd, so I’d argue that your LinkedIn profile is even more important than your physical resume (depending on your industry, of course).
-Your online brand, in general, speaks volumes to who you are as a person and how you might be as an employee (stay tuned for a post on this, too!)
+Your online brand, in general, speaks volumes to who you are as a person and how you might be as an employee.

-If you’re unsure how to get started or how to ramp up your presence on LinkedIn, check out my post, Reach All-Star Level on LinkedIn, for pointers.
+If you’re unsure how to get started ramping up your presence on LinkedIn, check out my post: Reach All-Star Level on LinkedIn.

 3. Coffee, Coffee, Coffee